Sustainability

 < Bottom row: Of which, foreigners >

-Of which, working other than at stores and branches
+Full-time employees working other than at branches or stores

 < Bottom row: Of which, foreigners >